Pu-of-Parari/QGDataPrepro/README.md

     ├── doclist-dev.txt
     └── doclist-test.txt

-The `raw` folder includes the raw data files from the Suzuki's dataset, split into train.json, dev.json, test.json set.
+The `raw` folder includes the raw data files from the dataset, split into train.json, dev.json, test.json set.
 The data is divided beforehand into 13,000(train), 1300(dev), 1,291(test) respectively.

 ## Requirements
 MeCab-python3